moehriegitt/hob3l/doc/scadformat.md

 operations, but it is legacy OpenSCAD behaviour.
 With a value other than 360, rotation starts in the positive X axis as usual.

+The X coordinates of the points of the 2D children must all be either
+>=0 or <=0.
+Mixed positive and negative X coordinates are currently not supported.
+X coordinates equal to 0 can be combined with either alternative.

 If `angle` is smaller than 360, this generates a segment of the given angle, starting at the positive x axis for the first step and running counter-clockwise when viewed from the top.